 Depending on your brand strategy and type of business, you can take different approaches when it comes to bios.
 Below are some interesting examples for your inspiration.

 This company provides skins for various gadgets. dbrand’s social media marketing strategy really stands out.
 As you can see, their Twitter bio reads “overpriced electronic tape that looks cool”.
-Not only the brand doesn’t take itself seriously and pokes fun at its product often, yet at the same time, they boast about the quality and precise work that’s put into production.
+Not only the brand doesn’t take itself seriously and poke fun at its product often, yet at the same time, they boast about the quality and precise work that’s put into production.

 Their approach fits perfectly for their audience, which is mostly consisted of tech people who are into meme culture.

 Pepsi’s Instagram bio shows the purpose of the account.
-Like dbrand, this global brand that needs no introduction also takes a fun spin on presenting their brand.
+Like dbrand, this global brand that needs no introduction also takes a fun spin on presenting its brand.
 This is mostly because Pepsi needs no introduction, so they chose to describe the type of content users can expect from their Instagram account.

 Headspace is a meditation app.
 Their bio is short and straightforward.
 In the first sentence, the brand briefly describes itself: “Your guide to health and happiness”.
 In the second sentence, they state their mission: “Learn to meditate and live mindfully.”
 Simple but effective.